 As always, fresh homegrown herbs makes any food pop, and that’s true in this case too.

-If you’d like to grow your own fresh herbs, get your easy-maintenance gardening kit with a selection of Exotic Basils.
+If you’d like to grow your own fresh herbs, get your easy-maintenance gardening kit with a selection of Basil and other Herbs.
 Cook up a storm and make something awesome every day!

 Prep time: 15 minutes

 2 tablespoons Worcestershire sauce or vegan fish sauce

 1 tablespoon light soy sauce

 1 tablespoon brown sugar

 3 tablespoons vegetable oil or mildly flavored oil, divided

 3 medium size Chinese eggplants, with skin (Yields 3 and ½ cups when cut)